English

 # Default sandbox

-puppyone conn add sandbox "Runner"
+puppyone access add sandbox "Runner"

 # Explicit E2B sandbox

-puppyone conn add sandbox "Runner" --type e2b
+puppyone access add sandbox "Runner" --type e2b

 Local folder sync